iOS 16 Has a Fun iPhone Tool That Lets You Cut Out People, Pets and Things From Photos Instantly

 I couldn't help notice the similarity to another photo feature in iOS 16.
 On the lock screen, the photo editor separates the foreground subject from the background of the photo used for your wallpaper.
 This makes it so lock screen elements like the time and date can be layered behind the subject of your wallpaper but in front of the photo's background.
 It makes it look like the cover of a magazine.

-I tried the new Visual Look Up feature in the Public Beta for iOS 16.
-I am still impressed how quickly and reliably it works.
-If you have a spare iPhone to try it on, a free public beta version and a developer beta for iOS 16 are both available.
+I tried the new Visual Look Up feature in the public beta for iOS 16.
+I'm still impressed how quickly and reliably it works.

-For more, get all the latest rumors about the Apple iPhone 14.